presleyp/Speriment/doc/feature_examples.md

 The RunIf object contains a condition, and the component will only run if the condition is met.
 RunIf objects can take

-- a `page` and an `option`; in this case the condition is only satisfied if that option was chosen when that page displayed.
+- a `page` (or an `item` if that Item has only one Page) and an `option`; in this case the condition is only satisfied if that option was chosen when that page displayed.
 If that page hasn't displayed yet, the condition is not satisfied.
-- a `page` and a `regex`; this is similar to the above, but for text options rather than multiple choice options.
+- a `page` (or an `item` if that Item has only one Page) and a `regex`; this is similar to the above, but for text options rather than multiple choice options.
 If the string given as `regex` is a regular expression and the answer to `page` matches that regular expression, the condition is satisfied.

 Let's look at some use cases.